Zaltarba/blog/_posts/2024-09-27-BitcoinVolatility-3.md

 Overall, this analysis highlights the heightened volatility in both intraday and closing price movements as Bitcoin surged to its 2024 ATH, with Parkinson volatility capturing sharper intraday price changes compared to the classic volatility measure.

-## Considerations for Pratical Use
+## Practical Considerations when working on Volatility

 A critical decision when implementing a volatility model is selecting the appropriate rolling window length for historical volatility estimation.
 As Collin Bennett discusses in *Trading Volatility*, this choice is far from trivial and carries important implications for the accuracy of the model.
 Specifically, the number of data points used in the rolling window directly impacts the variance of the estimator: a longer window reduces variance but assumes that the underlying market conditions, particularly volatility, remain constant over a longer period.